-- Lead, promote, and coordinate national research activities to improve the physical health and well-being of children and adolescents with ASD/DD as they transition to adulthood across the lifespan, especially those from underserved populations with limited access to effective ASD/DD treatments; - Develop and maintain an infrastructure to support the design of a portfolio of an interdisciplinary research focuses on fostering the implementation of multi-site intervention research studies, translating research to policy and practice; - Provide an environment for mentoring and training the next generation of diverse clinical and non-clinical researchers in applied and translational autism research and practice;
+- Lead, promote, and coordinate national research activities to improve the health and well-being of children and adolescents with ASD/DD, especially those from underserved populations who may have limited access to effective ASD/DD treatments; - Develop and maintain an infrastructure to support the design of a portfolio of interdisciplinary research that focuses on fostering the implementation of multi-site intervention research studies, translating research to policy and practice that meets the needs of all children (including those traditionally underserved); - Coordinate a plan to enhance the research training and mentorship of diverse emerging investigators from traditionally underserved backgrounds through the use of innovative mentorship/research experiences and manuscript development; and - Address, where applicable, U.S. Department of Health and Human Services' (HHS) and Health Resources and Services Administration's (HRSA) priorities, namely, mental health and telehealth.